libp2p/specs/pubsub/gossipsub/partial-messages.md

 - Finally, in the FullDAS construct, where both row and column topics are defined, partial messages allow cross-forwarding cells between these topics [2].

+## Advantage of Partial Messages over smaller Gossipsub Messages

+Partial Messages within a group imply some structure and correlation.
+Thus, multiple partial messages can be referenced succinctly.
+For example, parts can be referenced by bitmaps, ranges, or a bloom filter.

+The structure of partial messages in a group, as well as how partial messages are referenced is application defined.

+If, in some application, a group only ever contained a single partial message, then partial messages would be the same as smaller messages.

 ## Protocol Messages

 The following section specifies the semantics of each new protocol message.